Japanese swordsmithing: Metallurgy

 Tamahagane, as a raw material, is a highly impure metal.
 Formed in a bloomery process, the bloom of sponge iron begins as an inhomogeneous mixture of wrought iron, steels, and pig iron.
 The pig iron contains more than 2% carbon.
-The high-carbon steel has about 1 to 1.5% carbon while the low-carbon iron contains about 0.2%.
+The high-carbon steel has about 1–1.5% carbon while the low-carbon iron contains about 0.2%.
 Steel that has a carbon content between the high and low carbon steel is called bu-kera, which is often re-smelted with the pig iron to make saga-hagane, containing roughly 0.7% carbon.
 Most of the intermediate-carbon steel, wrought iron and resmelted steel will be sold for making other items, like tools and knives, and only the best pieces of high-carbon steel, low-carbon iron, and pig iron are used for swordsmithing.

 The various metals are also filled with slag, phosphorus and other impurities.
 Separation of the various metals from the bloom was traditionally performed by breaking it apart with small hammers dropped from a certain height, and then examining the fractures, in a process similar to the modern Charpy impact test.
 The nature of the fractures are different for different types of steel.
 The high-carbon steel, in particular, contains pearlite, which produces a characteristic pearlescent-sheen on the crystals.

 During the folding process, most of the impurities are removed from the steel, continuously refining the steel while forging.
 By the end of forging, the steel produced was among the purest steel alloys of the ancient world.
-Continuous heating causes the steel to decarburize, so a good quantity of carbon is either extracted from the steel as carbon dioxide or redistributed more evenly through diffusion, leaving a nearly eutectoid composition (containing 0.77 to 0.8% carbon).
+Continuous heating causes the steel to decarburize, so a good quantity of carbon is either extracted from the steel as carbon dioxide or redistributed more evenly through diffusion, leaving a nearly eutectoid composition (containing 0.77–0.8% carbon).
 The edge steel will generally end up with a composition that ranges from eutectoid to slightly hypoeutectoid (containing a carbon content under the eutectoid composition), giving enough hardenability without sacrificing ductility.
 The skin steel generally has slightly less carbon, often in the range of 0.5%.
 The core steel, however, remains nearly pure iron, responding very little to heat treatment.
 Cyril Stanley Smith, a professor of metallurgical history from Massachusetts Institute of Technology, performed an analysis of four different swords, each from a different century, determining the composition of the surface of the blades:

 In 1993, Jerzy Piaskowski performed an analysis of a katana of the kobuse type by cutting the sword in half and taking a cross section.
 The analysis revealed a carbon content ranging from 0.6 to 0.8% carbon at the surface and 0.2% at the core.

 The steel in even the ancient swords may have sometimes come from whatever steel was available at the time.
 Because of its rarity in the ancient world, steel was usually recycled, so broken tools, nails and cookware often provided a supply of steel.
 Even steel looted from enemies in combat was valued for its use in swordsmithing.